jpmens/mqtt-watchdir/README.md

-The path to the directory to watch recursively (default `.`), as well as a list of files to ignore (`*.swp`, `*.o`, `*.pyc`), the broker host (`localhost`)  and port number (`1883`) must be specified in the program, together with the topic prefix to which to publish to (`watch/`).
+The path to the directory to watch recursively (default `.`), as well as a list of files to ignore (`*.swp`, `*.o`, `*.pyc`), the broker host (`localhost`)  and port number (`1883`) must be specified in via environment variables , together with the topic prefix to which to publish to (`watch/`).

 ## Installation